firstcontributions/first-contributions/README.md

 It's hard.
 It's always hard the first time you do something.
 Especially when you are collaborating, making mistakes isn't a comfortable thing.
 But open source is all about collaboration & working together.
 We wanted to simplify the way new open-source contributors learn & contribute for the first time.

-Reading articles & watching tutorials can help, but what comes better than actually doing the stuff without messing up anything.
+Reading articles & watching tutorials can help, but what comes better than actually doing the stuff without messing up anything?
 This project aims at providing guidance & simplifying the way rookies make their first contribution.
-Remember: the more relaxed you are the better you learn.
-If you are looking for making your first contribution just follow the simple steps below.
+Remember: the more relaxed you are, the better you learn.
+If you are looking for making your first contribution, just follow the simple steps below.
 We promise you, it will be fun.

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />